Choosing to Lead:Putting Advocacy into Action

 - Educate attendees about opportunities to get involved at all levels, and provide practical tools for putting individual ideas into action

 WHO SHOULD ATTEND: Anyone who works with coastal conservation issues in a personal, volunteer, or professional capacity or who has an interest in Georgia’s 100-mile coast is encouraged to attend.
 This broad tent includes wildlife volunteers, environmental educators, cleanup volunteers, coastal outreach staff, seasonal researchers, faith leaders, garden club members, elected officials, students, teachers, nonprofit leaders, journalists, neighborhood advocates, historic preservationists, artists, storytellers, and so on.
 In short: if you are inspired by our one-of-a-kind coast, this conference is for YOU!

 CONFERENCE DETAILS: The conference will include breakout sessions, lunch, and a keynote address.

-JEKYLL ISLAND, GEORGIA: One of Georgia’s four barrier islands accessible by car, Jekyll Island is the perfect backdrop for this exciting event.
+JEKYLL ISLAND, GEORGIA: One of Georgia’s four barrier islands accessible by car, the Jekyll Island Convention Center is the perfect backdrop for this exciting event.
 The LEED-certified oceanfront conference center will provide comfortable space for the day’s keynote reception, lunch, and breakout sessions.

-SPONSORSHIP OPPORTUNITIES: Please contact Kate Grinalds by email or by phone (404) 395-7423 to discuss the ways your organization can make a difference for our coast at this exciting event!
+Please contact OHM’s VP of Philanthropy, Kate Grinalds, by email or by phone (404) 395-7423 to discuss the ways your organization can make a difference for our coast at this exciting event.

 We can’t wait to see you in January 2018!